AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 # Interact with WASM contract with astar.js
 ## TL;DR
-During this guide, we'll be guiding you on how to interact with WASM contract with astar.js
+Here we'll be guiding you on how to interact with WASM contract using astar.js.

 ---